-(e) Flexible Spending Accounts.
-Supervisors are entitled to participate in any IRS-125 plan established by the County.
+Note 1: The Medical Benefit is equal to the Minimum Employer Contribution (MEC) established annually by CalPERS.

+Note 2: Cafeteria Plan Benefit is equal to the difference between the Medical Benefit and the Total Benefit.

+Note 3: The total benefit is equal to 85% of the Region 1 CalPERS Gold health plan plus 85% of the dental premium.

+(d) Flexible Spending Accounts.
+Supervisors may contribute to a Flexible Spending Account (FSA) on a pre-tax basis to assist with the cost of medical/dental/vision expenses, deductibles, and co-payments.
+Supervisors may contribute to a Dependent Care Plan on a pre-tax basis to assist with the cost of expenses.

-(f) Meal and Mileage Reimbursement.
-County Supervisors shall be entitled to reimbursement for meals consistent with the County travel policy.
-Mileage will be paid in accordance with the County's travel policy.
+(e) Meal and Mileage Reimbursement.
+Supervisors are entitled to reimbursement for meals and mileage consistent with the County travel policy.

-(g) Retirement and Death Payout Benefits.
-Upon death or a qualified CalPERS retirement, an elected County Supervisor shall receive the following benefits provided the County Supervisor has served at least five (5) or more continuous years of service:
+(f) Retirement and Death Payout Benefits.
+Upon death or a qualified CalPERS retirement, Supervisors shall receive the following benefits provided the Supervisor has served at least five (5) or more continuous years of service:

-(1) Payment of One Hundred ($100.00) Dollars per year of service for each year of service as an elected County Supervisor.
+(1) Payment of one hundred dollars ($100.00) per year of service for each year of service as a Supervisor.

-(2) Payment of sixty (60) days of pay at his/her hourly rate of pay upon retirement (hourly rate times eight (8) hours per day times sixty (60) days).
+(2) Payment of sixty (60) days of pay at their base hourly rate of pay upon retirement.

-When a County Supervisor dies while in office, only a surviving spouse or the designated beneficiary (as noted on the life insurance beneficiary form) shall be eligible for this benefit.
+When a Supervisor dies while in office, only a surviving spouse or the designated beneficiary (as noted on the life insurance beneficiary form) shall be eligible for this benefit.
+Supervisors elected for a term beginning on January 4, 2027, or later will not receive this benefit.

-(h) Life Insurance.
-Each County Supervisor shall be covered by term life insurance in an amount equal to two (2) times the gross annual salary of the Supervisor, which premium for the term insurance policy shall be paid by the County and under the terms and conditions as specified by the insurer providing the term life insurance for the County.
-In addition, the County shall make available to the County Supervisor, at the County Supervisor's expense, additional term life insurance coverage under the terms and conditions as specified by the insurer providing term life insurance.
+(g) Life Insurance.
+Effective January 1, 2023 Supervisors receive a one hundred thousand dollars ($100,000) term life insurance policy.
+Supervisors at their expense, may purchase additional term life insurance coverage under the terms and conditions as specified by the insurance provider.

-(i) Deferred Compensation Benefits.
-Effective the first full pay period following the effective date of the ordinance codified in this section, the County will contribute an amount of Three Hundred and no/100ths ($300.00) Dollars per month to the Supervisors' designated deferred compensation program.
-This contribution will be made on a biweekly basis, at a rate of One Hundred Thirty-eight and 47/100ths ($138.47) Dollars.
+(h) Deferred Compensation Benefits.
+Effective December 11, 2022 the County contributes one hundred and fifty dollars ($150.00) per pay period to the Supervisors deferred compensation account.